 The Metro has an extensive public art collection, represented in all quadrants & in some out-of-the-way places.
 When I know I will have extra time

 in an area of the city, I check the city's Interactive Public Art Map & seek out interesting public art.

 The Metro has an extensive public art collection, represented in all quadrants & in some out-of-the-way places.
 When I know I will have extra time in an area of the city, I check the city's Interactive Public Art Map & seek out interesting public art.
 Read More

 "Armstrong," is an urban gorilla made from recycled tires & stands sentry in front of the MetroABQ Solid Waste Department on Edith Blvd.
 Created by artist Sarah Perry & entitled Route 66 Gorilla, Armstrong can be found just south of Comanche Blvd, almost straddling the border between the NE Heights & the North Valley.

-The 1st Annual 508 Mural Fest produced some incredible wall art that will hopefully be around to gaze at for years…However, the nature of mural art is that it can be very ephemeral–temporary & then gone…Enjoy it while you can.
+The 1st 508 Mural Fest produced some incredible wall art that will hopefully be around to gaze at for years…However, the nature of mural art is that it can be very ephemeral–temporary & then gone…Enjoy it while you can.
 Read More